Updated: Mar 16, 2022

-The product backlog is maintained thorough product backlog refinement
+The product backlog is maintained through product backlog refinement

 § Refinement is the continuous act of adding detail, estimates, and order to items.